Communications breakdown left authorities in the dark and residents without alerts amid Maui fire

 HONOLULU (AP) — As wildfires ripped across Maui last August, the head of the emergency management agency dragged his heels about returning to the island amid the unfolding crisis, while a broad communications breakdown left authorities in the dark and residents without emergency alerts, according to a report released Wednesday.

-Communications problems were also encountered by the Hawaiian Electric Company, with officials unable to confirm that power lines were de-energized until well after the flames had caused widespread damage, the Hawaii Attorney General's report said.
+Communications problems were also encountered by the Hawaiian Electric Company, with officials unable to confirm that power lines were de-energized until well after flames had caused widespread damage, the report from the Hawaii Attorney General said.

-It is the second of two major assessments out this week of the deadliest U.S. wildfire in a century.
-A report released Tuesday by the Western Fire Chiefs Association detailed the unprecedented challenges facing the Maui Fire Department during an unprecedented series of blazes, including one that killed 101 people in the historic town of Lahaina.
+It was the second of two major assessments out this week about the deadliest U.S. wildfire in a century.
+A report released Tuesday by the Western Fire Chiefs Association detailed the challenges facing the Maui Fire Department during an unprecedented series of blazes, including one that killed 101 people in the historic town of Lahaina.

+Attorney General Anne Lopez presented the report at a news conference along with Steve Kerber, vice president of the Fire Safety Research Institute.

+“When Attorney General Lopez contacted us, clearly we were paying a lot of attention to what was going on in Lahaina and really had the same question that she had.
+How is it possible that something like this could happen?”
+Kerber said.

-The new report says that five days before the fire, meteorologists issued a dire warning that strengthening winds resulting from a hurricane south of Hawaii could create an extreme risk of wildfires across the islands on Aug.
+The new report says that five days before the flames broke out, meteorologists issued a dire warning that strengthening winds resulting from a Pacific hurricane south of Hawaii could create an extreme risk of wildfires across the islands on Aug.
 8. “Confidence in the development of critical fire weather conditions this many days away is quite rare, and we believe that this warrants a heads up to you,” a National Weather Service forecaster said in an email to Hawaii fire contacts on Aug.
 3.

+The Maui Emergency Management Agency posted to Facebook Aug.
+6 about a “serious fire and damaging wind threat” due to ongoing dry conditions as Hurricane Dora passed.

+The agency’s administrator, Herman Andaya, was off island at a conference on Oahu on Aug.
+8 as the Maui fires intensified.
+His call and text records show that he was getting updates from Gaye Gabuat, an administrative assistant.
+After a series of evacuations in Lahaina, Gabaut commented to Andaya that “multiple people look overwhelmed”, according to the report.
+Andaya asked if he should come home to which Gabuat responded, “that it may look okay.“

 The attorney general’s report is the first phase of a comprehensive assessment that includes a timeline of the 72 hours before, during and after the fire.
 It says investigators relied on “all known available facts” related to the fire and to the steps that local, state and federal agencies took to prepare for dangerous fires.

+Phase 2 of the report will focus on how Maui’s fire protection system functioned during the emergency, specifically what conditions fed the inferno, the attempts to stop its spread, and the evacuation of residents.
+The report says the third phase will try to answer the critical question “How do we prevent this from happening again?”

+“The tragedy serves as a sobering reminder that the threat of grassland fires, wildfires, and wildfire-initiated urban conflagrations, fueled by climate change and urban encroachment into wildland areas, is a reality that must be addressed with the utmost urgency and diligence – not just in Hawaii, but around the globe,” the authors wrote.

-HONOLULU (AP) — When wildfires broke out across Maui last August, some firefighters carried victims piggyback over downed power lines to safety and sheltered survivors inside their engines.
-Another drove a moped into a burning neighborhood again and again, whisking people away from danger one at a time.
+Tuesday's report by the fire chiefs association described firefighters who carried victims piggyback over downed power lines to safety and sheltered survivors inside their engines.
+Another first responder drove a moped into a burning neighborhood again and again, whisking people away from danger one at a time.

-But despite devoting nearly all the personnel and vehicles it had to the fight on Aug.
-8, 2023, the Maui Fire Department was no match for an unprecedented series of blazes including one that killed 101 people in the historic town of Lahaina, according to a newly released report.

-Maui Fire Department workers "risked their lives in a valiant effort to stop the spread of the fires and save lives," according to the report, made public Tuesday by the Western Fire Chiefs Association, and are now "grappling with questions about what they could have done differently, a reflection that will likely persist throughout the rest of their careers."
+Fire department workers “risked their lives in a valiant effort to stop the spread of the fires and save lives,” according to the report, and are now “grappling with questions about what they could have done differently, a reflection that will likely persist throughout the rest of their careers.”

-It was the first of two major assessments of the deadliest U.S. wildfire in a century coming out this week.
-The Hawaii Attorney General is expected to release the first phase of a comprehensive report Wednesday that will include a timeline of the 72 hours before, during and after the fire.

-The department’s report describes the difficulties and harrowing conditions faced by firefighters returning to the reignited Lahaina fire, including many resources being deployed elsewhere, structures quickly catching ablaze amid extreme winds and downed electricity lines making it hard to move resources.
+Both reports describe the difficulties and harrowing conditions faced by firefighters returning to the reignited Lahaina fire, including many resources being deployed elsewhere, structures quickly catching ablaze amid extreme winds and downed electricity lines hampering movement.

-It identifies 17 specific challenges faced by the department — including poorly stocked fire engines, a lack of mutual aid agreements between Hawaii counties and limited equipment — and makes 111 recommendations aimed at preventing similar disasters in the future.
+Among the challenges faced by the department were poorly stocked fire engines, hydrants that lost water supply, and a lack of mutual aid agreements between Hawaii counties and limited equipment.

-"The worst-case scenario happened, the fire hydrants began to lose water supply," the authors wrote.
-"It is unknown if the sheer number of burning homes caused the water connections to fail or if the water supply tanks were not filled due to the early morning loss of electricity."

-The report describes a truck getting caught between downed lines and the fast-approaching flames.
-One crew member was able to leave in a smaller vehicle and bring back police officers to evacuate the crew.
-They huddled to one side of the truck, one of them unconscious from a medical emergency, to avoid the extreme heat before they were rescued.

-“There were firefighters fighting the fires in Lahaina as they well knew their homes were burning down,” Fire Chief Brad Ventura said during a news conference in Kula on Tuesday.
-“There were firefighters who rescued people and kept them in their apparatus for several hours as they continued to evacuate others.”

-Ventura said he was “incredibly proud” of the response but believes the department can always improve.

-One recommendation is that the department keep all back-up vehicles ready to go.
+The fire chiefs recommended that the Maui department keep all back-up vehicles ready to go.
 Extra engines that were on standby for large incidents took up to an hour to deploy, according to the report, because they needed to be stocked with the proper equipment.
 The report did not say what they were missing.

-The report also describes the chaos after the fire raged out of control.
-Around 6 p.m., it says, fire trucks drove over downed power lines carrying evacuees to safety.
-One crew came across a couple who had found a baby, and another pulled people from the water near the sea wall after they jumped into the ocean to avoid the flames.

-The report says a repeater enabled radio communications to stay up despite cell towers and fiber-optic cable damage taking down the cellular network, but they were overwhelmed due to “a variety” of unspecified reasons.

 Other recommendations include creating a statewide mutual aid program and an evacuation plan for residents and tourists who speak different languages.

-Note: This story has been updated to correct the spelling of Gaye Gabuat’s name.